mahmednabil109/msa-notes/ugly_command_pattern/README.md

 public static class SwitchOffCommand implements Command {
 ```

-and in order for the reflection code to inject these objects correctly into the Remote Object correctly - you guessed it - we will add annotations around the parameters of the constructor with a name similar to one of the concrete classes, for example:
+and in order for the reflection code to inject these objects correctly into the Remote Object - you guessed it - we will add annotations around the parameters of the constructor with a name similar to one of the concrete classes, for example:
 ```java
 public UglyRemote(@Core.Use(name = "SwitchOffCommand") Command command) {
 ```